History School of Life Sciences and Facility Management

 - over 1,400 students in 2011 (now with Master's degree programmes in Life Sciences and Facility Management)

 The students are supervised by more than 40 professors and 100 lecturers.
-More than 600 employees currently work at the ZHAW School of Life Sciences and Facility Management in Wädenswil.
+A total of around 600 employees work at the ZHAW School of Life Sciences and Facility Management in Wädenswil.